-Back in 2012, after spending two years feeling so awful I barely got off the couch/bed except for doctor appointments, I hit a point where I decided it was worth it to try anything – even changing my diet.
-During the previous two years I’d had many people suggest food sensitivities as a potential culprit in my illness.
+Back in 2012, after spending two years feeling so awful I barely got off the couch/bed except for doctor appointments, I finally reached the point where I was willing to try anything – even completely changing my diet.
+During the previous two years I’d had many people suggest food sensitivities as a potential trigger for my illness.
 But, I’d not been willing to really consider it, at least not until I’d hit rock bottom after trying what I felt was everything else.

 I wanted there to be an easier answer… a pill I could take that would make me feel better without feeling worse… an answer that didn’t require a major sacrifice on my end.

 In the end, major sacrifice is exactly what was required.

 In 2012, I started by getting tested for food sensitivities.
 But, I didn’t wait for those results to come back to make major changes to my diet.
 I’d read enough to know that often the only way you can really know if foods are causing you issues is to stop eating them.
 So, I put together an elimination diet.

 If I’d known about the Whole 30 diet, I probably would have tried it, but instead I did my own thing.

 After watching the movie Fat, Sick, & Nearly Dead and seeing how much juicing had helped Joe Cross, I decided to give that a try, but I wasn’t ready to commit to months of it (as he had).
 So, I decided to juice for about a week.
 The next week I strictly ate and drank only fruits and vegetables.

 The following week I added in rice, and then the fourth week I added meat.
 During this time the food sensitivity tests came back with low sensitivities to wheat, gluten, eggs, yeast, and whey.

 I felt so much better that first week.